 Suffixes not only can change the meanings of words, but they often change their positions in a sentence.
 It’s very helpful to know the different endings that belong to different parts of speech.
 Adding an ending can change one part of speech into another.

 For example, adding ‘-ive’ to ‘act’ (a noun or verb) makes the adjective ‘active.’
 If you add’ -ly’ to ‘active’ you get the adverb ‘actively.’
 You could add ‘-ate’ instead to get the verb ‘activate.’
 Each means something different and fills a different place in a sentence.

 The more you recognize the different endings, the more easily you can understand what you read, or use the words correctly when you write.

-It’s worth learning the various roots, prefixes and suffixes that are common in English.
+Whether you take a course or study a few at a time, learning common roots, prefixes and suffixes is worth the effort.
 Knowing how they combine can help you recognize hundreds of new English words!